 We had a few days of rain during our time in Queenstown so used these days to relax and enjoy our campervan, sample a few local restaurants and bars, stroll around the lake and do some shopping.
 We loved checking out JUCY’s rooftop bar and pizzeria, Miss Lucy’s!
 It had beautiful views, mouthwatering woodfired pizzas and was a really awesome bar to spend a few rainy hours in!
 There’s plenty to do and from a previous visit I’d recommend the Skyline Gondola & Luge and Onsen Hot Pools (unfortunately booked out six weeks in advance from our trip)!

 We also hit the slopes while we were staying in Queenstown.
 The best snow report was for the Remarkables and so we took our trusty JUCY campervan up the windy road to the slopes!
 We had to put our ski chains on about half way up so it was a very slow trip but worth it for the amazing scenery!
 I hadn’t skiied for about 10 years and it was Dan’s first time on the slopes and he absolutely nailed snowboarding (and I managed to make it down without stacking too bad)!
-We had a great time at the snow and are now planning to spend a week skiing and snowboarding in either France or Austria in January!
+We had a great time at the snow and are planning our next trip back!

-On our last morning in Queenstown we sadly packed up and headed north to Christchurch.
+On our last morning in Queenstown we sadly packed up and headed north to Christchurch as our New Zealand winter roadtrip was coming to an end.
 We drove through the beautiful Otago region which is somewhere we would love to return and spend some time.
 Beautiful snowy mountains reflect in glacial lakes and are surrounded by wineries.
 I personally think you’d struggle to find a better combination than that!

 As we drove past Lake Pukaki and Lake Tekapo we decided to stop in and enjoy a soak at the Tekapo Hot Springs!
 For $33 each we spent a few hours soaking in the multiple hot pools and enjoying the steam room and sauna.
 The hot springs overlook beautiful Lake Tekapo and the snowy mountains and it was such a perfect way to break up our journey.